TheOrangeOctopus/stacknflow/README.md

 ## Special thanks 💕

 Daniel:
-> "Im gratefull to work with Fran.
+> -"Im gratefull to work with Fran.
 He really shows that he is a true professional."
-> "As always thanks to my TA Lorena for all the help and all the fun moments we had with the troubleshooting 🤣"
+> -"As always thanks to my TA Lorena for all the help and all the fun moments we had with the troubleshooting 🤣"
-> "For last but no the worst thanks Carlos and Sito to the help provided too <3"
+> -"For last but no the worst thanks Carlos and Sito to the help provided too <3"
-> "This is my second project and I couldn't be more happy to be at Ironhack and have this amazing lead teacher I have"
+> -"This is my second project and I couldn't be more happy to be at Ironhack and have this amazing lead teacher I have"

 Fran:
->""
+>-""
->""
+>-""
->""
+>-""